What does the Moderna vaccine mean for the fight against Covid?

 What happens next?

-However at present the Moderna vaccine is not among the portfolio of different Covid vaccines that the UK has secured doses of, should they be effective. – Guardian
+However, at present the Moderna vaccine is not among the portfolio of different Covid vaccines that the UK has secured doses of, should they be effective.